hands-on-cloud/hands-on.cloud/hugo/content/How to securly manage connections to multiple AWS accounts/index.md

 {{< my-picture name="zsh-and-aws-vault-integration" >}}

-## Role-based approach
+## Role-based approach.

-Well, ok, we just moved all our AWS credentials to a secure vault and configured our terminal to display our current `aws-vault` session.
+Well, ok, we just moved all our AWS credentials to a secure vault and configured our terminal to display our current **aws-vault** session.
 Now it's time to discuss, how we can improve the solution even more.

-### Multi-account organization
+### Multi-account organization.

-One of best practices for organizing AWS users' access to different AWS accounts - is managing all IAM users in one AWS account and providing access to another AWS accounts by allowing them to consume roles (`sts:AssumeRole` call) from that accounts.
+One of best practices for organizing AWS users' access to different AWS accounts - is managing all IAM users in one AWS account and providing access to another AWS accounts by allowing them to consume roles (**sts:AssumeRole** call) from that accounts.

 Here's the typical AWS Organization example:

 {{< my-picture name="AWS-Organizations-structure-example" >}}

-AWS provided a great explanation of [How to Use a Single IAM User to Easily Access All Your Accounts by Using the AWS CLI](https://aws.amazon.com/blogs/security/how-to-use-a-single-iam-user-to-easily-access-all-your-accounts-by-using-the-aws-cli/) in their blog post, where they describing role consuming process and `awscli` configuration.
+AWS provided a great explanation of [How to Use a Single IAM User to Easily Access All Your Accounts by Using the AWS CLI](https://aws.amazon.com/blogs/security/how-to-use-a-single-iam-user-to-easily-access-all-your-accounts-by-using-the-aws-cli/) in their blog post, where they describing role consuming process and **awscli** configuration.
 I'll not copy-paste them.
-Instead, we'll concentrate on `aws-vault` configuration to do a similar thing, but without `~/.aws/credentials` file.
+Instead, we'll concentrate on **aws-vault** configuration to do a similar thing, but without **~/.aws/credentials** file.

-Assuming you already have all the necessary grants and permissions between your accounts...
+Assuming you already have all the necessary grants and permissions between your accounts.
 If not, here's the great article on that topic - [Tutorial: Delegate Access Across AWS Accounts Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html).

-### Default profile setup
+### Default profile setup.

-You should already have your `default` profile setup in place at `~/.aws/config` file.
+You should already have your **default** profile setup in place at **~/.aws/config** file.
 Probably, it looks something like that:

 ```ini
 [profile default]
 region = us-east-1
 ```

-Let's configure `aws-vault` as a credential source for our `default` profile:
+Let's configure **aws-vault** as a credential source for our **default** profile:

 ```ini
 [profile default]